issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/simple_format.rst

 Square lattice and honeycomb lattice are defined as lattice types.

 .. csv-table::
-   :header: "Name", "Description", "Type", "Default"
+   :header: "Name", "Description", "Type"
-   :widths: 15, 30, 20, 10
+   :widths: 15, 30, 20

-   ``type``, "Lattice name (square lattice or honeycomb lattice)", Str, -- ``L_sub``, Unit cell size, An integer or a list of two integers, --
+   ``type``, "Lattice name (square lattice or honeycomb lattice)", Str ``L_sub``, "Unit cell size", An integer or a list of two integers

 When a list of two integers is passed as ``L_sub``, the first element gives the value of ``Lx`` and the second one does ``Ly``.